weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

         image: quay.io/$YOUR_QUAY_USERNAME/front-end:latest
 ```

+Where,

-where `$YOUR_QUAY_USERNAME` is your Quay.io username.
+* `$YOUR_QUAY_USERNAME` is your Quay.io username.

-It's important that you specify a tag here, because Flux won't work unless you do.
-For now, specify `:latest` but Flux will replace that with a specific version every time it does a release.
+It's important that you specify a tag for the image.
+Flux will not recognize it if you don't.
+In this example, specify `:latest` however, keep in mind that Flux replaces that tag with a specific version every time it does a release.

 Commit and push this change to your GitHub fork: